Mistakes to be avoided in CAT

 - Over attempting mocks

-This is another misconception that there should be a defined number of mocks which have to be taken before appearing for the actual exam.
+This is another misconception that there should be a defined number of mocks that have to be taken before appearing for the actual exam.
 It is definitely not true at all.
-I have a friend who got a good score by giving 25 mocks and another one who also scored similar percentile by giving 8 mocks.
+I have a friend who got a good score by giving 25 mocks and another one who also scored a similar percentile by giving 8 mocks.
 So, there is no fixed number for that.
 The mocks should be given according to preparation strategy rather than making strategy based on the number of mocks given.

 Common mistakes made during the exam